cmss13-devs/web/rules.md

 # Rule 9: Character names

 Use a reasonable, unique, lore-friendly character name that has a first name and surname.
 Short reasonable nicknames are allowed inside the name (e.g. Derek 'Double-D' Donahue, Jane 'Crusher' Sanchez).
 Other character names should not be used, this includes ckeys.
+You may be a sibling or cousin of another player's character, however you cannot play another player's character unless it's part of a staff event.
 Nicknames should not be considered a meme.
 Nicknames should also not be slurs, 18+ content, etc...
-You may be a sibling or cousin of another player's character, however you cannot play another player's character unless it's part of a staff event.
-Xenomorph prefixs shouldn't be 18+ or slurs either.
+Xenomorph prefixes shouldn't be any of these things either.
 Staff retain rights to make the final judgement if a name or Xenomorph prefix is acceptable or unacceptable.

 - Ranked, titled, honorific, offensive, famous and pop-culture names are not allowed
 - Roman numerals may be used, but should not be excessive.